The reasons for this kind of kit

 -Carlisle Tin w/ Pouch

--M1910 T-Handle Shovel, M1943 Folding E-Tool, Pick mattock or Hatchet with appropriate carriers
+-M1910 T-Handle Shovel, M1943 Folding E-Tool, Pick mattock or Hatchet

 -M1936 Musette Bag with general purpose strap